How We Became Environmentalists

 It’s actually a pretty simple equation:

 Better practice experience + better ecological outcome = better mat

-Once we were woke to the ecological hazards the yoga mat industry perpetrates, we became committed to not only doing our utmost to ensure our mats are made the right way but also to supporting the important work that environmental organisations are doing throughout the world.
+Once we found out about the ecological hazards the yoga mat industry perpetrates, we became committed to not only doing our utmost to ensure our mats are made the right way, but also to supporting the important work that environmental organisations are doing throughout the world.
 We want to do whatever we can to help to stop practices that harm the planet and to change the outlook on conservation before it’s too late because we believe that to be a yogi is to be an environmentalist.

 To this end, we have partnered with Friends of the Earth, a leading environmental conservation charity, which has a powerful network that includes 74 countries and all 50 US states.
 We are extremely proud to be able to support their amazing, truly important work by donating 5% from each sale of our special edition Purple Earth mats.
 Friends of the Earth focuses on grassroots actions, like their Plastic-Free Fridays campaign, and on lobbying for legislative solutions to our climate and pollution crises.
 They were instrumental in bringing universal access to household recycling to the UK and in banning pesticides that harm bees throughout the EU.

 Friends of the Earth’s local to global approach fits right in with how yoga works on the body and mind, encouraging us to embrace transformation for ourselves and our communities.
 Once we see that we have the power to enact change, why stop at the borders of our bodies?
 Why not change the world?